On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: On the simulation of the nutau appearance in DUNE

 For the standard flux and the $\nu_e$ appearance and $\nu_\mu$ disappearance channels, we strictly follow Ref.\cite{Acciarri:2015uup}: the appearance modes in the proposed DUNE experiment have independent systematic uncertainties of $2\%$ each, while the $\nu_{\mu}$ and $\bar{\nu}_{\mu}$ disappearance modes have independent systematic uncertainties of $5\%$.
 The systematic uncertainties for the backgrounds are $5\%$ for $\nu_e$ and $\nu_\mu$ CC events, $10\%$ for NC events and $20\%$ for $\nu_\tau$ events.
 For the standard flux all DUNE collaboration post smearing matrices generated using the DUNE Fast Monte Carlo (MC) \cite{Acciarri:2015uup} have been used for the $\nu_{e}$ appearance and $\nu_{\mu}$ disappearance channels to set the detection efficiencies.

 For the optimized flux studies, since to our knowledge there are no official DUNE MC simulations available, background and signal efficiencies for $\nu_e$ appearance and $\nu_\mu$ disappearance have been set to constant values, obtained from averaging the efficiency factors in various energy bins quoted in \cite{Acciarri:2015uup}.
+For both fluxes, the energy resolution of the detector is described by resolution functions given by the collaboration in Ref. \cite{Acciarri:2015uup}.